 What is RIDDOR reportable?

-- Record all reportable accidents, injuries, illnesses, dangerous occurrences, work-related deaths and specific injuries lasting more than seven days (3 days in Northern Ireland).
+- Record all reportable injuries & illnesses, lasting more than 7 days (3 days in Northern Ireland)

 - RIDDOR reporting should be done through the online reporting system via the HSE website

-- Keep all records organised and up-to-date.
-In the event of a work related claim, the insurance company will need to see your records – if they are not up-to-date or it is determined that there are incidents missing, you may be breaking the law
+- Ensure records are updated where necessary.
+In the event of a work related claim, the insurance company will need to see your records

 - All employees’ RIDDOR records must be kept strictly confidential and are stored securely, in accordance with GDPR.